 The results of the survey have been shared with a number of sub committees of the Board, the Board and the staff groups and a range of actions are planned to address some of the issues within the survey.
 The survey did not highlight any issues of discrimination.

 Leavers

-During the year up to 31.03.2023, 33 staff left the organisation
+During the year up to 31.03.2024:

+- 11 staff left the organisation

-- 7 retired
+- 2 retired

-- 18 staff left to take up positions elsewhere
+- 2 staff left to take up positions elsewhere

-- 2 Personal reasons
+- 2 left for personal reasons

-- 6 other reasons
+- 5 left for other reasons

 4. Patient information